realholgi/BrauKnecht2/README.md

 - **Recipe import** (`/recipe`) — upload a Kleiner-Brauhelfer JSON or BeerXML file; the mash steps and hop additions are applied and stored in flash.
-- **MQTT / Home Assistant** — publishes temperature, setpoint, heater and mode with Home Assistant auto-discovery (read-only).
+- **MQTT / Home Assistant** — publishes temperature, setpoint, heater and mode with Home Assistant auto-discovery (read-only), including an availability topic so HA shows the controller offline when it's powered down.
+- **OTA updates** — flash new firmware over WiFi, no USB cable needed.
 - Hysteresis and boil threshold persist in EEPROM.

 ## Hardware